kalyanrparajuli/Fantasy-Football/README.md

 ## Draft Fantasy Football Data

-In addition to the data from the Official FPL site, the script `get_api.py` can be used to gather and update data specific to Draft Fantasy Football on every player from gameweek-to-gameweek.
+In addition to the data from the Official FPL site, data specific to Draft Fantasy Football on every player from gameweek-to-gameweek can be gathered.
+To update cumulative season data, and collect data specific to a gameweek run the script:
+- `python extract_gw_draft_data.py <game_week>`

 ----------------------------------